rrthomas/nancy/README.md

   cause Nancy to print the result to standard output instead of writing it to a file.

-### Template expansion
+### Expansion

 Nancy expands a template file as follows:

 1. Scan the file for commands.
-Expand any arguments to the command, run each command, and replace the command by the result.
-If the result ends in a newline, it is removed.
-(This is almost always does what you want, and makes `$include` behave better in various contexts.)
+For each command, unescape and expand any arguments and input, execute the command, and replace the command by the result.
 2. Output the result.

 A command is written as its name prefixed with a dollar sign: `$COMMAND`.